PS-O5/Basic_IoT/README.md

 ## Serial Monitors

-Serial monitor scripts in C/C++, Pyython, JS and I shall add more as I learn more    (■ ͟ʖ■)━☆ﾟ.*･｡ﾟ
+Serial monitor scripts in C/C++, Python, JS and I shall add more as I learn more    (■ ͟ʖ■)━☆ﾟ.*･｡ﾟ

 ## Usb Authorization